Maya-I/advanced-topics/README.md

-These are all the exercises I've done with Java's advanced topics.
+These are all the exercises I've solved with Java's advanced topics.